Cardinals vs. Cubs Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has 77 hits with 10 doubles, two triples, 15 home runs, 21 walks and 50 RBI.
-He's also stolen two bases.
+- Nolan Arenado has 10 doubles, two triples, 15 home runs, 21 walks and 50 RBI (78 total hits).
+He has swiped two bases.

 Arenado Recent Games